D-161

 D-161 is a chemical known in research circles as a triple reuptake inhibitor.
 Although this compound has lent support to the inclusion of dopamine in the monoamine hypothesis of depression, D-161 has not been tested in clinical trials.

+A more recent study was reported.

+A couple of patents are also disclosed.

+Synthesis

+The synthesis of this agent has been reported.